awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-attributes.md

 + The ID must only contain characters from the unreserved characters set defined in section [2\.3 of RFC\-3986 Uniform Resource Identifier \(URI\): Generic Syntax](https://tools.ietf.org/html/rfc3986#section-2.3)\.
 + For services outside of AWS, the ID *cannot* be prefixed with the literal string "`arn:`"\.
 + For AWS services, the ID *must* be the ARN of the finding if one is available\.
 Otherwise, you can use any other unique identifier\.
-These constraints are expected to hold within a findings product, but are not required to hold across findings products\.
+These constraints are expected to hold within a finding product but are not required to hold across finding products\.
 **Example**

 ```